 Fiber is another key factor in promoting a healthy digestive system.
 Fiber resists enzymatic digestion in the small intestine and is fermented in the colon by the beneficial bacteria.
 Short-Chain Fatty Acids (SCFAs) are produced as a byproduct of fiber fermentation and provides the colon wall with energy.
 Fiber is easily available in green leafy vegetables, berries, and fur/feathers from whole prey.

 E. coli is a common bacteria in pet and human lives.
 Dogs, cats, and humans alike naturally carry E. coli bacteria.
-Regardless of the diet pets are fed, whether it is a processed diet or fresh raw food diet, dogs and cats naturally groom their genitals and anus, which is a main source of E. coli bacteria.
+Regardless of the diet pets are fed, whether it is a processed diet or fresh raw food diet, dogs and cats naturally groom their genitals and anus, which is the main source of E. coli bacteria.

 Always remember to follow basic food handling safety guidelines and feed foods to support a healthy immune system.
 Dogs and cats can contract STEC illness from E. coli-contaminated foods.
 However, it is important to remember a dog or cat with a healthy immune system has a low chance of becoming sick from E. coli.